 Why I Tried ThredUp

-I knew things I wore 10 years ago wasn’t the image I was going for.
+I knew things I wore 10 years ago weren’t the image I was going for.
 I was attending the conference to pitch a book idea, be on my way as an author.

-Motherhood swifts and sways and leaves us feeling vulnerable when its time to “dress up”.
-I know I was feeling all of the above when it came to shopping for some business casual outfits.
+Motherhood swifts and sways and leaves us feeling vulnerable when it’s time to “dress up.”
+I know I was feeling all of the above when shopping for some business casual outfits.
 I would wear jeans and a hoodie every day if I could.

-I also like the grown-up side of dressing up for a fancy dinner with my husband, but since that happens two or three times a year, I usually wear the same outfit!
+I also like the grown-up side of dressing up for a fancy dinner with my husband, but I usually wear the same outfit since that happens two or three times a year!

 You can shop their site without having to do anything with this subscription box.
-They run promotions frequently,y as I type this now, you can take an extra 20% off your first order with coupon code NEW20.
+In addition, they run promotions frequently; y as I type this now, you can take an extra 20% off your first order with coupon code NEW20.

 What’s a Goody Box?